Mathématique: Chapter 57

 “I’m not great with hacking,” Jackson whispered.

 “Yeah, none of us are.”
-Mitchell said.
-“You also really don’t look like a guy who should be running right now.”
-Mitchell pulled something out of his pocket.
+Mitchell agreed.
+“You also really don’t look like a man who should be running right now.”
+He pulled something out of his pocket.
 “Jolly Rancher?”

-“Thanks,” Jackson rasped, unwrapping the small piece of hard candy.
+“Thanks.”
+Jackson unwrapped the small piece of hard candy.

-Teal’c joined them a the cross-corridor nearest the control room.
+Teal’c joined them at the cross-corridor nearest the control room.

 “Teal’c,” Mitchell said.
 “Hey, man.
 Jackson lost his voice.
 This ever happen before?
-I want to know how concerned I should be.
+I wanna know how concerned I should be.
 Your expression says maybe an eight?
 A seven?
 Seven point five.
 That’s my final answer.”

 “Are you well?”
-Teal’c asked Jackson quietly as they moved through the halls.
+Teal’c asked Jackson as they moved through the halls.

-“Yeah,” Jackson rasped, smiling faintly.
+“Yeah,” Jackson rasped.
 “Thanks Teal’c.
 Seems like someone maybe hacked our system.
 We’re dialing Atlantis right now, and—”

 “Jackson,” Mitchell said.
-“Shh.
+“Shh!
 Suck on your budget cough drop.
 Literally anyone else can brief Teal’c on the one fact we know.
 No need to turn it into the Gettysburg Address.
 Save your voice for whoever’s hacking us.
-I’m sure someone’s going to need a Jackson Monologue before the day is out.
+I’m sure someone’ll need a Jackson Monologue before the day is out.
 I’ll tell ya what.
 You can whisper it to me, and I’ll give it this time.”

 Young caught Mitchell’s eye, and the pair of them dropped back, following Jackson, Teal’c, and Vala.
-Young let a little space build between them, then glanced at Cam.
+Young let a little space build between them, then spoke.
 “Jackson’s in rough shape.”

-“I can see that,” Cam replied, voice grim, eyes hard.
+“I can see that,” Mitchell replied, voice grim, eyes hard.

-“It’s worse than it looks,” Young said quietly.
+“It’s worse than it looks,” Young said.
 “A lot worse.”

-“You do not look well, my friend,” Teal’c said, ahead of them, trying to slow Jackson’s pace with a hand on his arm.
+“You do not look well, my friend.”
+Ahead, Teal’c slowed Jackson’s pace with a hand on his arm.
 “Perhaps you should rest.
 We can summon you if your presence is required.”

 Jackson shook his head.